 2.2 CONSTRUCTION WORK

 The Employer will advise in the Contract if the work to be carried out is defined as construction work.
-If the work is defined as construction work then specific legislation covering construction health and safety may apply.
+If the work is defined as construction work then specific legislation covering construction health, safety and environment may apply.